James Resare – Head Coach

 On a personal note, Kevin earned a bachelor’s degree in Exercise and Sports Science from Oregon State University in 2008.
 He is also an active Masters swimmer, possessing 3 National titles (200 lcm FLx2 and 800 lcm FR) as well as holding 10 Oregon Masters State Records.
 When Kevin is not training or working on the pool deck, he enjoys reading, movies, and trips into the wilderness for hiking, hunting, and relaxation.

-Anna Heller – Novice and Developmental Coach
+Zach Berquist – Novice and Age Group Coach